 Small Homes: The Right Size

 Tiny homes may be too tiny for some, yet stretching out into the average American gargantuan house (2,600 square feet) is just too much.
 Fortunately, there’s a middle ground: small homes.
-We’re a huge proponent of such reasonably-sized structures, and we teach a lot about them in our Tiny House Workshop (which could be called the “Not-So-Tiny House Workshop”).
+We’re a huge proponent of such reasonably-sized structures, and we teach a lot about them in our online tiny house building class or Tiny House Workshop (which could be called the “Not-So-Tiny House Workshop”).
 We even have the honor of welcoming Lloyd as a guest instructor for the class.

 Small Homes documents 65 hand-built structures ranging between 400 and 1,200 square feet.
 “Some are plain, ordinary buildings that provide owners shelter at a reasonable cost – and some are inspiring examples of design, carpentry, craftsmanship, imagination, creativity, and homemaking.”
 As with all Shelter Publications books, this one is full of Lloyd’s amazing photography as well as his signature style of storytelling.